billdueber/marc2solr_example/README.markdown

 The javabin handler isn't necessary, but it speeds things up.

 * Make sure to set actuallySendToSolr to 'true'
-* Decide whether or not to set `cleanOutSolr`; if true, the target Solr install will be completely emptied before indexing begins.
-So, you know, be careful.
+* Decide whether or not to set `cleanOutSolr`; if true, the target Solr install will be completely emptied before indexing begins, to speed things up a bit.
+But, you know, be careful.

 The logfile will again show you what's going on, including rough speeds.